quanyang/quanyang.github.io/_posts/blog/2016-04-22-defense-of-the-applications.md

 </html>
 {% endhighlight %}

-What they should have done was to make a function call to `die()` after the redirection, or to encapsulate the entire else logic into an else conditional.
+What they should have done was to make a function call to `die()` after the redirection or to encapsulate the entire else logic into an else conditional.

 {% highlight php linenos %}
 <?php